danielshulee/GEISHA-Image-Search/README.md

 This image search engine has been integrated in the [Geisha](http://geisha.arizona.edu/) website.
 It is recommended to use this search engine via the website tool.

-It can also be deployed locally via [Flask](https://github.com/pallets/flask) as a python web app.
-Running it requires the following **dependencies**:
+This repository contains the [Flask](https://github.com/pallets/flask)-based python web app that implements the search engine and powers its backend on the Geisha website.
+The app can be deployed with the following dependencies:

 * python 3+
 * Flask==1.1.1